Little Pee Dee Scenic River

 The Little Pee Dee is a popular recreation destination for boating and fishing.
 Freshwater fishes sought by anglers include bluegill, redbreast, largemouth bass, crappie, and catfish.
 Recreational boating, in canoes and small power boats, is popular year round.

 Other sections of the Little Pee Dee River system have been considered for State Scenic River designation.
-Immediately upstream of US Highway 378, an additional 64-mile section of the Little Pee Dee River was determined eligible for scenic river status in 1997 but was never officially designated.
-Further upstream, the Little Pee Dee in Dillon County (a 48-mile section) was designated a Scenic River in 2005.
+Immediately upstream of US Highway 378, an additional 64-mile section of the Little Pee Dee River was determined eligible for scenic river status in 1997 but was never officially designated (see the 1998 final report, Little Pee Dee - Lumber River Eligibility Study (PDF link)).
+Further upstream, the Little Pee Dee Scenic River in Dillon County (a 48-mile section) was designated in 2005.
 In addition, there is the Great Pee Dee Scenic River, designated in 2002, which adjoins the lower Little Pee Dee and extends 70-miles from US Highway 378 to US Highway 17 at Winyah Bay.

 Partners for South Carolina Scenic River Projects serve on local advisory councils that represent local landowners, river users, community interests, and South Carolina DNR.
 The Little Pee Dee and the adjoining Great Pee Dee are two State Scenic Rivers which the DNR has merged into one Project with one advisory council.
 The combined advisory council, called the Pee Dee Scenic River Advisory Council, includes members representing both scenic rivers.
 Participation has included resident property owners, Georgetown County Historical Society, SC Coastal Conservation League, Red Mountain Timber Company, Georgetown County, Horry County, Pee Dee River Watchers, Wildlife Action, Winyah Rivers Foundation, The Nature Conservancy, US Fish and Wildlife Service, Baruch Institute, Coastal Carolina University, and SCDHEC.